shapedthought/aws_collect/README.md

 # AWS Collect

+🤖 AI Disclosure
+Portions of the code and/or documentation for this project were created with the assistance of an AI system.

+All AI-generated content has been reviewed, tested, and validated by a human before inclusion in this repository.

+However, as the code is provided under MIT please excercise due dilience when running the code.

 ## Overview

 The **AWS Collect** script programmatically collects and organizes your AWS resources in a top-down, hierarchical structure, as depicted in the supplied architecture diagram: